Ethics and Policies

 • Submitted manuscripts must be the original work of the author(s),

-• The submitting corresponding author is responsible for ensuring that all the other coauthors have approved the manuscript article's publication.
+• The submitting corresponding author is responsible for ensuring that the manuscript article's publication has been approved by all the other coauthors.

 • Only unpublished manuscripts should be submitted,